AMS SolutionsPosted January 5, 2026

 The real challenge is that the rules are constantly changing.
 Payers frequently update their coverage policies, documentation requirements, and definitions of medical necessity.
 Keeping your team trained and your processes current is a massive undertaking.
 Without a dedicated focus on these updates, it’s easy for claims to be denied simply because they don’t meet a payer’s latest, specific criteria, putting a strain on your practice’s cash flow.

-Handling High-Cost Therapies and Prior Authorizations
+Managing High-Cost Drugs and Prior Authorizations

 The high cost of cancer treatments adds another layer of pressure to the revenue cycle.
 These expensive therapies almost always require prior authorization from insurance companies before treatment can begin.
 This process is often slow and demanding, requiring detailed clinical documentation to prove medical necessity.